Students seeking to apply for Olivet School of Language & Education’s ESL program must submit the following application requirements:

 Applicants to Olivet ESL programs must submit an official high school transcript from public, private, or home school or official transcripts undertaken at OSLE.
 Applicants who have not graduated from high school must attain the General Educational Development (GED) certificate before admission.

 ESL Applicants must submit at least two recommendation letters.
 Submitting three recommendation letters is highly recommended.
-One letter must be a reference from an Evangelical Assembly of Presbyterian Churches (EAPC) church pastor.
+One letter must be a reference from an World Olivet Assembly (WOA) church pastor.
 The other recommendation letter should be submitted by persons qualified to speak about the applicant's academic and/or professional abilities, as described on the recommendation forms provided by Olivet University.
 Recommendations may not be from a member of your immediate family or your spouse.

 Applicants must submit a $75.00 non-refundable application fee.

 There is no minimum English requirement for international students because the University offers ESL (English as Second Language) classes.
 We are strongly committed to the goal of helping students succeed in their academic classes while working to improve their English throughout their academic careers.

 However, all newly enrolled international students for whom English is not a primary language are required to participate in proficiency testing for course eligibility and placement purposes prior to the commencement of studies according to the guidelines.
 Exceptions to this requirement include international students who can prove English language proficiency by meeting one of the following conditions:

 High school transcripts of students who have graduated from an English medium secondary school may also be reviewed to determine if the student must participate in proficiency testing.